This page explains how customer billing works and walks you through enrolling for payments and setting up your payment methods.

 If you want to make the user the primary contact for your organization, select the Primary contact check box.

-(US only) Add your tax information to your payments profile
+Add your tax information to your payments profile

 If you are in the United States, you must also add your Form W-9 tax information to receive your payments.
+If you are outside the United States, you must instead add your Form W-8 BEN-E tax information.

 On the Payments page, click Manage settings.